Urban & Regional Intelligence

 Specific services, among others, include

-• Land-based finance and municipal revenue enhancement strategies.
+Land-based finance & municipal revenue strategies

-• Institutional foresight labs for long-term, climate-ready governance.
+Institutional foresight labs for long-term, climate-ready governance.

 Core Domains of expertise